The Rise in Opioid Addiction

 If someone is abusing opiates, there are some specific warning signs that you can look for that may indicate an opioid abuse problem.
 They include:

 - Being tired, sluggish, or falling asleep at inappropriate times.

 - Visiting multiple doctors or hospitals for pains and strange ailments with no specific diagnosis or treatment plan.

 - Needle marks or sunken veins on arms, legs, or other body parts.

 - Confusion, difficulty remembering events or no focus.

 The Treatment of opioid addiction

 While these may sound like difficult symptoms to treat, there is hope.
 Opiate detox, addiction treatment and ongoing support in the form of 12-step groups or other support groups is the way forward.
 Many people will go on to live healthy lives in recovery.
-With a variety of rehab treatment programmes for opioid addiction to help you, hope and help are available.
-Call our compassionate and professional staff now to answer your questions and to start the process.
+With various rehab treatment programmes for opioid addiction to help you, hope and help are available.
+Call our compassionate and professional staff now to answer your questions and start the process.